Published January 3, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Metalworking: Aluminum, magnesium, zirconium, and other metallic dust.

-Coal mines and coal dust continue to be problematic creating combustible dust explosions.
-Several research studies focus on coal and spontaneous combustion, creating possible dust explosions:
+Coal mines and coal dust continue to be problematic in Latin America and South America, creating combustible dust explosions.
+Several research studies focus on coal and spontaneous combustion, creating possible explosions:

 - Study of Spontaneous Combustion of Coal during Stockpiling at the El Hatillo Mine, located in Cesar, Colombia